lino-framework/book/docs/dev/demo_fixtures.rst

 The :attr:`demo_fixtures <lino.core.site.Site.demo_fixtures>` setting is a
 string with a space-separated list of fixture names to be loaded by :manage:`prep`.

-We suggest to see each fixture name as a loading phase.
-It is up to the application developer to specify a meaningful set of loading phases in the :attr:`demo_fixtures <lino.core.site.Site.demo_fixtures>` setting.

-Our convention is to define the phases

-:fixture:`std`
-:fixture:`minimum_ledger`
-:fixture:`demo`
-:fixture:`demo_bookings`
-:fixture:`payments`
-:fixture:`demo2`
-:fixture:`checkdata`

 .. fixture:: std